Gulf of Chiriqui

 Many of Panama’s Pacific Islands are found in southwest Panama’s Gulf of Chiriquí.
 They include Coiba Island, the largest island in both Panama and Central America.
 Around 75% of the island is covered in untouched primary rainforest, which is home to scarlet macaws, along with several endemic subspecies including the Coiba Agouti, Coiba Spinetail and Coiba Howler Monkey.
 A penal colony until 2004, the island is now a UNESCO-listed site popular with ecotourists looking to get off the beaten track.

-The island’s impressive biodiversity is evident both above and below the water and the snorkelling and diving in Parque Nacional Coiba is spectacular.
-Look out for dolphins, sea turtles, huge schools of colourful fish, orcas, and humpback whales (July to September).
+The island’s impressive biodiversity is evident both above and below the water and the snorkeling and diving in Parque Nacional Coiba is spectacular.
+Look out for dolphins, sea turtles, huge schools of colorful fish, orcas, and humpback whales (July to September).

 Along with superb scuba diving and sport fishing, Coiba also has endless white sand beaches, mangrove forests and coral reef to explore.